All Episodes

 He wasn't trying to lie.

-Uh I think when people look at these transcripts today, they're gonna get a sense of just how thin this whole charade was.
+The idea that that constitutes a willful and intentional lie, I think when people look at these transcripts today, they're going to get a sense of just how thin this whole Sharad was.

 I mean, it's ridiculous.

-And now we know in the case of General Flynn, probably now and by the way, Stone doesn't get an infair and impartial jury, uh, the jury four person hates Roger Stone, stated it publicly before the trial.
+And now we know in the case of General Flynn, probably now, and by the way, Stone doesn't get a fair and impartial jury.

-Um, if that's not a cause for a new trial, I don't know what is.
+If that's not a cause for a new trial, I don't know what is.

-Now you see General Flynn, and you see this corruption and this abuse of power.
+Now you see General Flynn and you see this corruption and this abuse of power.

 What I've been saying, the biggest corruption abuse of power scandal in history.